invisible-college/ietf-braid-draft/wiki-braid.md

 <img src="https://invisible.college/braid/images/the-whole-stack2.png" style="max-width: 650">

-This non-standard code is a pain to write; partially because it involves a lot of boilerplate connections between non-standard APIs, and partially because it needs to ensure they all stay *synchronized* as state changes in any of them, and synchronization is an inherently difficult problem.
+As websites have grown more dynamic and data-driven, web programmers have had to write more non-standard code.
+This code is a pain to write: it requires a lot of boilerplate to wire together non-standard APIs, and has to ensure that all components *synchronize* to the same state—invalidating caches and propagating updates.
+Synchronization is an inherently difficult problem.

 #### Synchronization